Get a complimentary Wealth Planning Review and a financial plan made just for you.

 IDENTIFY THE CHALLENGES OF RETIREMENT WITHDRAWALS

-Planning for a steady stream of income in retirement can seem like an overwhelming task.
-First, you must consider your expenses and expected income from a number of sources: your investment accounts, pension, part-time work, rental income, Social Security, etc. In fact, many people are not certain how much they actually spend throughout the year, or even on a monthly basis.
-Since financial planning is about having financial security and an enjoyable lifestyle, a financial planner can help you determine how much that income stream should be and identify the income sources.
+Planning for a steady stream of retirement income can seem like an overwhelming task.
+First, you must consider your spending habits, expenses and expected income from a number of sources: any investment account, pension, part-time work, rental income, Social Security, etc. However, many people are not certain how much they actually spend throughout the year, or even on a monthly basis.

-Here is another question: do you expect changes in your income or expenses in your retirement years?
-You might need to reassess how much income you need and how long your savings will last based on your desired retirement lifestyle.
+Here is another question: Do you expect changes in your income or expenses in your retirement years?
+You might need to reassess how much income you need and how long your retirement savings will last based on your desired lifestyle.

 MARKET CONSIDERATIONS FOR YOUR RETIREMENT WITHDRAWAL STRATEGY

-Keep in mind that early on in your retirement, you most likely will be taking a small percentage of the total account value of your accounts.
-That means that the rest of your balance is still invested and positioned to benefit from any portfolio growth.
 It can be uncomfortable to see account values drop, but we have been through this before and our advisors will give you guidance on how to use those cash reserves to get you through.
-Remember, the markets go up and down, and we can construct a portfolio that is designed for these ups and downs.
+Remember, the markets go up and down, and we can construct a retirement portfolio that is designed for these ups and downs.

 IRA WITHDRAWAL RULES

 Having money in both an IRA and a 401k is common.
 We typically find that people have five retirement accounts by the time they stop working.
-Those may be IRAs, 401ks from multiple prior employers, a 403(b) and others.
+Those may be IRAs, 401(k)s from multiple prior employers, a 403(b) and others.

 If you eventually decided to roll your dormant 401k into an IRA – you would first need to take the current year’s minimum distribution from the 401k – then you could take the total withdrawal from just one of the IRAs in subsequent years.
 But be aware there are strict rules about rollovers, so to avoid facing any penalties, be sure to speak with the plan administrator or a financial advisor before choosing this option.